-The Council will seek feedback through the consultation as to whether further increases in council tax, cuts to services, and use of limited savings should be considered as an alternative to changing the Council Tax Reduction Scheme.
-Changes such as those in points 1 to 3 below may affect all residents in the Borough and across Kent.
+The Council sort feedback through the consultation as to whether further increases in council tax, cuts to services, and use of limited savings should be considered as an alternative to changing the Council Tax Reduction Scheme.

 - 1. Should Council Tax be increased for all Council Taxpayers, subject to the referendum limits? - 2.
 Should Council reserves be used to fund the scheme? - 3.
 Should there be further cuts to Council services?